-Conversely, the “bad barrels” approach emphasizes situational factors, rather than interpersonal variation as causes of unethicality (Feldman 2018).
-Bad barrels are problematic scenarios and situations, under which unethicality tends to proliferate (Bazerman & Tenbrunsel 2011).
-If, and when, unethicality is situation-driven, meaning that some situations breed unethical conduct by virtually all individuals, this calls for a different focus of enforcement policy (Feldman 2018).
-In such cases, the research should help identify the situations that seem to produce and cause unethicality.
-Under this type of regulatory framework, regulators should aim to identify situations in which it is easy for a larger proportion of the population to behave unethically, and then work to alter these situations.
-The implication of such research to legal policy making would be to reduce ambiguity, both situational and legal, as well as other factors which have been shown to make it easier for ordinary people to excuse their own unethicality (Feldman & Teichman 2009; Feldman & Kaplan 2018).
-When the antecedents of wrongdoing are more situational than personal, behavioral ethics research point to the advantages of ex-ante “softer” enforcement mechanisms, designed to improve deliberation and diffuse ethical blind spots (Feldman 2018; Feldman, Schurr & Teichman 2013), since wrongdoing does not originate with a fully deliberate personal divergence from accepted moral norms (Gneezy et al. 2011).
-Softer regulatory measures focus on improving ethical deliberation and increasing awareness through the use of reminders, nudges, situational design and choice architecture (Gino 2015, Feldman 2018, chapter 4).
+Conversely, the “bad barrels” approach emphasizes situational factors, rather than interpersonal variation, as causes of unethicality (Feldman 2018).
+Bad barrels are problematic scenarios and situations in which unethicality tends to proliferate (Bazerman & Tenbrunsel 2011).
+Situation-driven unethicality calls for a different focus of enforcement policy (Feldman 2018).
+Regulators aim to identify situations in which it is easy for a large proportion of the population to behave unethically and then work to alter these situations.
+They focus on environmental factors that have been shown to make it easier for ordinary people to excuse their own unethicality; one key area is reducing ambiguity, both situational and legal (Feldman & Teichman 2009; Feldman & Kaplan 2018).
+When the antecedents of wrongdoing are more situational than personal, and wrongdoing does not originate from a fully deliberate personal divergence from accepted moral norms (Gneezy, Meier & Rey-Biel 2011), ex-ante “softer” enforcement mechanisms, designed to improve deliberation and diffuse ethical blind spots, are suggested (Feldman 2018; Feldman, Schurr, & Teichman 2013).
+Softer regulatory measures improve ethical deliberation and increase awareness through the use of reminders, nudges, situational design, and choice architecture (Gino 2015; Feldman 2018a, chapter 4).

-This literature therefore dictates that, in order to best tailor the right combination of traditional and soft regulations in specific cases, it is crucial to evaluate the relative dominance of different antecedents – personal or situational – in each specific domain (Feldman, 2018, chapter 8).
-The propose research will improve our understanding of the appropriate regulatory interventions for some of the most common types of transgression.
+This literature therefore argues that, to achieve the most effective combination of traditional and soft regulations in specific cases, it is crucial to evaluate the relative dominance of different antecedents – personal or situational – in each domain (Feldman 2018a, chapter 8).
+The proposed research will improve our understanding of the appropriate regulatory interventions for some of the most common types of transgressions.

 Data Science and the Law

-We intend to utilize big data analysis as our main empirical effort to gain insight into the choice between traditional and softer regulatory approaches and be able to ascertain their relative effectiveness in different situations.
+We will big data analysis as our main empirical tool to gain insight into when to use traditional versus softer regulatory approaches and to ascertain their relative effectiveness in different situations.

-The synergy between data scientists and legal experts has gained a recent momentum in both industry and academia (Sarah 2017).
-Data science (DS) is leading a new behavioral optimization and personalized law trend, in which legal decisions are tailored to individual consumers based on analysis of their past behaviors and optimized to receive best personalized outcomes (Porat and Strachilevith 2013; Felin et al. 2017).
-While DS-driven law is sometimes criticized for being under-objective when used for decision-making (as best articulated by O’Neil, 2016), it gradually gains an important role in the processing of great deal of documents and governmental repositories.
-Such use of DS opens the door for people analytics toward the objective of studying empirically the field of behavioral ethics.
-Given the fact that almost all studies done in behavioral ethics are experimental and are done in a lab context, the need for studies that will examine unethical behaviors across many real-life domains and during a long period of time, where different types of legal interventions are present, could not be overemphasized.
-Unlike this traditional behavioral ethics approach, data science revolves around letting the data reveal their story (Riche et al. 2018).
-It involves the integrated study of multiple data streams, longitudinal datasets, and big textual resources, which were previously examined separately via theory-driven lens (e.g., Niemeijer 2002, Hou & Hu, 2009, Mandinach 2012).
-Essentially, DS shifts the analytical effort from the traditional theory-centered approach offered by experiments, to a complete data-driven analysis.
+Recently the synergy between data scientists and legal experts has gained momentum in both industry and academia (Brayne 2017).
+Data science (DS) is making possible the behavioral optimization and personalized law trend, in which legal decisions are tailored to individual consumers based on analysis of their past behaviors and are optimized to achieve the best personalized outcomes (Porat & Strachilevitz 2013; Felin et al. 2017).
+While DS-driven law is sometimes criticized for being under-objective when used for decision-making (as best articulated by O’Neil 2016), it has gradually gained an important role in the processing of large volumes of data from documents and governmental repositories.
+Unlike most BE research to date, which has been carried out in the lab, DS lets the data reveal their story (Riche et al. 2018).
+It involves the integrated study of multiple data streams, longitudinal datasets, and extensive textual resources that were previously examined separately via theory-driven lenses (e.g., Niemeijer 2002; Hou & Xu, 2009; Mandinach 2012).
+Essentially, DS shifts the analytical effort from the traditional theory-centered approach offered by lab experiments to a comprehensive data-driven analysis.